APEGS/APEGS/README.md

-Also, I'm an Illustrator, Brand Developer, Graphic Designer, writer and Copywriter
+Also, I'm an Illustrator, Brand Developer, Graphic Designer, Writer and Copywriter

 -----------------